Doobles1989/pandas-challenge-1/README.md

 ## Project Overview

-This project is a data analysis challenge that focuses on using Python's Pandas library to analyze a fictional e-commerce company's data.
-The goal is to extract insights, such as identifying top customers, calculating profits, and transforming the data for further analysis.
+This project is a data analysis challenge focused on utilizing Python's Pandas library to analyze a fictional e-commerce company's dataset.
+The objective is to extract actionable insights, including identifying top customers, calculating profits, and transforming the data for further analysis.

 ## Table of Contents